5 Things to Cook on an Electric Griddle and 5 to Skip

 Just be sure to avoid these top pancake mistakes!

 Skip the greasy mess that comes with cooking bacon on the stovetop by throwing your slices on an electric griddle instead.
 Many models come with a well along the sides that allows grease to drip away so you have crispy strips.
-Find more recipes that make the most of an electric griddle.

 Works: Grilled Cheese